Jimmy Vesey: Professional

-Vesey was selected by the Nashville Predators in the 3rd round with the 66th overall selection of the 2012 NHL Entry Draft.
+Vesey was selected by the Nashville Predators in the 3rd round with the 66th overall selection of the 2012 NHL entry draft.
 Vesey was good enough for Nashville general manager David Poile to guarantee the senior a roster spot for the end of the 2015–16 regular season and playoffs.
 But Vesey informed the Predators he was not interested in signing.
 Vesey wanted to choose his destination, which any collegian can do four years out from when they are drafted.

 Vesey's decision came as a blow to the Predators' organization.
 However, it was also within the bounds of the NHL's Collective Bargaining Agreement, which gives teams four years to sign college draftees and thus allows for the drafted player to move to free agency shortly after his senior year.
 On March 30, 2016, almost five months before he was officially set to become a free agent, it was reported that Vesey would sign with his hometown team, the Boston Bruins.
 However, these reports did not end up being true.

-On June 20, 2016, the Buffalo Sabres acquired Vesey's rights from the Predators in exchange for a third-round pick in the 2016 NHL Entry Draft.
+On June 20, 2016, the Buffalo Sabres acquired Vesey's rights from the Predators in exchange for a third-round pick in the 2016 NHL entry draft.
 The deal was made in order to give the Sabres an extra few weeks of exclusive negotiating rights with Vesey before he became a free agent.
 Despite this, Vesey's agent informed ESPN that he had still intended to become a free agent.
 While discussions with the Sabres continued, a deal was not struck and in accordance with the NHL CBA, Vesey became an unrestricted free agent on August 16.

 In the two days following his free agency, Vesey met with seven NHL teams.
 Five more teams requested to meet with Vesey, but were denied.

 New York Rangers (2016–2019)

 On August 20, 2016, Vesey signed with the New York Rangers.
 After attending the training camp, Vesey received the Lars-Erik Sjöberg Award, which is given to the best Rangers' rookie in the camp.
 On October 17, 2016, Vesey scored his first NHL goal in a 7–4 win over the San Jose Sharks.

-On November 8, 2017, in a game against the Boston Bruins, Vesey scored 2 goals in 29 seconds.
-This was the quickest number of goals scored by a Rangers player since Jaromír Jágr did so in 26 seconds in 2006.
+In a November 8, 2017 game against the Boston Bruins, Vesey scored two goals in 29 seconds, the fastest pair of goals scored by a Rangers player since Jaromír Jágr did so in 26 seconds in 2006.
 The Rangers eventually won the game 4–2.
 On March 12, 2018, Vesey recorded his first career NHL hat trick in a game against the Carolina Hurricanes, which the Rangers won 6–3.